 A leper came to him and kneeling down begged him and said, “If you wish, you can make me clean” (Mk 1:40).

-The term of leprosy, used during the time of Jesus, was a more general way to describe various issues pertaining to the skin such as, open wounds, sores, skin flaking, as well as much more severe and chronic conditions.
+The term leprosy, used during the time of Jesus, was a more general way to describe various issues pertaining to the skin such as open wounds, sores, skin flaking, as well as much more severe and chronic conditions.
 Today we use it more specifically to refer to Hansen’s disease, a chronic infectious disease caused by a rod-like bacterium named Mycobacterium leprae (PubMed Health).

 During the time of Jesus, those dealing with such skin conditions were deemed unclean.
 They were to live outside of their village, town, or city; wear ragged clothes, their hair needed to be unkempt.
 If anyone came close to them, they were to yell out that they were unclean, so there would be no chance of human contact.
 Lepers were exempt from any communal religious practice and the common opinion held was that those in this situation deserved it because of some sin that they committed.
 Those with chronic or recurring conditions could be in a state of exile for the entirety of their life.
 The experience was like a living death because they were isolated from all societal interaction.

 When Jesus comes near to the leper, both were well aware of the cultural and societal requirements dictating that each one was to keep their distance.
 The leper does not follow the societal norms.
 Instead of warding off Jesus and urging him to stay away, he approaches Jesus and kneels before him.
 Jesus does not reprimand him, and he, like the leper, does not follow social protocol: “Moved with pity, he stretched out his hand, touched the leper, and said to him, ‘I do will it.
 Be made clean'” (Mk 1:41).